Rosa Diaz: Traits and backstory

 Rosa's guarded nature makes her backstory sparse and vague, hiding most details from the other characters as well as the audience.
-Details of Rosa's life are mentioned at times; she is, at various points, known to have obtained a pilot's license, gone to medical school, rented an apartment under a fake name, gone through the juvenile detention system, and been expelled from dance academy for assaulting ballerinas.
+Details of Rosa's life are mentioned at times; she is, at various points, known to have obtained a pilot's license, gone to medical school, rented an apartment under the fake name of Emily Goldfinch, gone through the juvenile detention system, and been expelled from dance academy for assaulting ballerinas.
 When Rosa came out as bisexual, Dan Goor quipped that "over the last six seasons, Rosa has gone from being an enigma whom people knew nothing about, to an enigma whom people now know an incredibly tiny amount about".
 It is also hinted at some intervals that Rosa has lived in a broad set of cities and countries.

 Writing for Comic Book Resources, Ian Goodwillie estimates that Rosa was approaching the age of 40 by the end of the show's eight-season run.
 Goodwillie casts doubt on the veracity of some of the details of her backstory, noting that Rosa's willingness to lie about her name in renting an apartment shakes confidence in the notion that she had lived such an eventful past life.